Is it safe to eat farmed oysters?

 - Notifying other states and supporting negotiations for maintaining or regaining interstate market access;

-- Supporting seasonal POMS surveillance especially in recognised POMS-free zones.
+- Provided seasonal POMS surveillance especially in recognised POMS-free zones.

 Can Tasmanian producers harvest and move stock within the state?